DavidAnson/markdownlint-cli2/README.md

 > Depending on the environment that workflow runs in, it may be necessary to
 > [override the version of Node.js used by pre-commit][pre-commit-version].

+Setting the `id` above to `markdownlint-cli2-docker` uses the Docker container image instead.
+That image bundles Node.js and all dependencies and provides the most consistent experience because it is not affected by new releases of any dependencies.

 ## History

 See [CHANGELOG.md][changelog].